rishvish/DImodelsVis/README.md

 model.
 The contribution is defined as the product of the coefficient and value for each predictor variable.
-Thus, the contribution for a term would be zero if it’s value in an observation is zero regardless of it’s coefficient value (e.g. prediction bars for the mono-cultures at the right of the graph).
+Thus, the contribution for a term would be zero if it’s value in an observation is zero regardless of it’s coefficient value (e.g. prediction bars for the monocultures at the right of the graph).

 This plot would aid in understanding why certain observations have higher predictions.
-For e.g., we can see that higher predictions are primarily driven by the `p3_ID` and `p4_ID` terms and hence the `p1` and `p2` mono-cultures have low predictions as the all the other terms have a value of zero here.
+For example, we can see that higher predictions are primarily driven by the `p3_ID` and `p4_ID` terms and hence the `p1` and `p2` monocultures have low predictions as the all the other terms have a value of zero here.
 Similarly, we can also see that mixtures dominated by `p3` perform the best.
-Run `?prediction_contributions` or see the associated [vignette]() for more information on creating and customising the plot.
+Run `?prediction_contributions` or see the associated [vignette](coming_soon.html) for more information on creating and customising the plot.

 #### Average change in respone over diversity gradient